PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM-MacOS.md

  - Further reading: https://www.reddit.com/r/esp32/comments/11awl5h/a_fatal_error_occurred_failed_to_connect_to_esp32/
  - Come to [our Discord](https://discord.gg/cQ4gWxN) for help.

+### Unable to flash the ESP32: Device not found
+ - Try switching the USB cable.
+Make sure it supports data transfer, not just power delivery.
+    - When plugging in the ESP32, the device should show up in `System Information`, under Hardware > USB.

 ### Unable to connect to the ESP32.

 If you are unable to connect to the ESP32 in step 4, it means the ESP32 either isn't booting up properly, or it isn't properly flashed.
 You may also try disconnecting and reconnecting the ESP32 device.
 If this still fails, review step 2 above and ensure that you flashed the firmware properly onto the device.